 I can't tell you how much we welcomed Pisa with open arms after being stuck in a tiny, stormy, closed for the season town just a day earlier.
 Pisa has so much more to offer than just the leaning tower, and if you have a spare night or two then it is certainly worth a visit.
 We've compiled a little guide to food and accommodation in Pisa and gems we discovered when completely winging it.

-Osteria Culegna - a little restaurant that fills up quickly with locals and tourists alike.
+Where to eat Osteria Culegna - a little restaurant that fills up quickly with locals and tourists alike.
 It is actually one of the best rated restaurants in Pisa with great food and a lovely host who was the only one serving, and her husband cooking up the dishes in the kitchen.
 The portions aren't huge, good for lunch but if you are going for an evening meal you may want to try the traditional Italian way of eating, with a few smaller plates spread out over a couple of hours of drinking and chatting.
 Vegan options are limited to a simple yet delicious pasta in a spicy tomato sauce.

 La Grotta - It was a picturesque restaurant with a very cool, cave-like interior.
 The food was good and they were very accommodating for different requirements.